eddelbuettel/zigg/README.md

 #### Source Use In Packages

 The package can also be used
-in compiled code---even in _two_ different ways.
-Both are demonstrated in two include demo
+in compiled code---even in _four_ different ways.
+All are demonstrated in included demo packages and perform similarly but offer different approaches.
-packages:

-- [zigguserDirect][zigguserdirect] may be the easier way for other package authors as they key compiled functions of this package are provided (via a standard R mechanism) as exported object code that can be called directly (see [Writing R Extensions][wre] for details);
+- [zigguserDirectC][zigguserdirectC] declares the (remote) functions and instantiates function pointers in `src/init.c` using a standard R mechanism for as exported object code that can be called directly (and consult the [Writing R Extensions][wre] manual for details);
+- [zigguserDirectCpp][zigguserdirectCpp] is similar but assigns the functions pointers inside an included header file in a somewhat more idiomatic C++ way;
-- [zigguserHeader][zigguserHeader] may be the easier way for C++ programmers familiar with header-only libraries as this package provides access to [Ziggurat][ziggurat] via one such header;
-  the remainder is then standard use of compiled functions in an R package.
+- [zigguserHeaderCpp][zigguserheaderCpp] may be the easier way for C++ programmers familiar with header-only libraries as this package provides access to [Ziggurat][ziggurat] via one such header; the remainder is then standard use of compiled functions in an R package.
+- [zigguserHeaderRcpp][zigguserheaderRcpp] gets to use additional
+  [Rcpp][rcpp] machinery to make package building simpler, it also adds a layer parameter testing adding to a small performance penalty relative to the other three (more bare-bones) approaches.

 ### Installation